What is a "Stereo-View"?

 In the creation of the stereo-views featured here, it was quickly realised that the rules of composition i usually follow must be rethought, until now photography has been a Two Dimensional genre for me, and what works for 2D composition does not necessarily work in Three Dimensions.

-The stereo-views you see here are produced using a 1950s Stereo Graphic, produced by Wray London for Graflex (maker of the large format press camera: The Speed Graphic) on 35mm film and focus on several projects.
+Most of the stereo-views you see here are produced using a 1950s Stereo Graphic, produced by Wray London for Graflex (maker of the large format press camera: The Speed Graphic) on 35mm film, others are ‘sequential’ created using separate photographs taken one after the other.

-To view these, it is recomended to use a stereoviewer such as the "Lite Owl" liscenced by the London Stereoscopic Company.
+To view these, it is recommended to use a stereo-viewer such as the "Lite Owl" licensed by the London Stereoscopic Company.
 Or, you try to cross your eyes to allow the images to overlap.